You can make payments through E-transfer, Check or cash.

 What if I miss an appointment, do I still need to pay?

 You need to give 48 hours advanced notice before missing or changing an appointment time.
 An hour has been scheduled just for you and often cannot be filled on such short notice.
-A missed appointment fee of $75.00 can be applied for the first missed session.
-Exceptions are made for emergencies.
+A missed appointment fee of $175.00 can be applied for the first missed session (which is usually a 50 min sessio).
 If you are scheduled for an assessment usually three or more hours have been scheduled for the procedure, therefore 72 hours advance notice is required.
-I have a fairly long waiting list of individuals who need assessments, and missing a two or three-hour appointment delays not only your treatment but others as well.
+I have a fairly long waiting list of individuals who need assessments, and missing a two or three-hour appointment delays not only your treatment but that of others as well.
 You will be billed for this time at 50% of the usual hourly rate.

 Office sessions last approximately 50 minutes, leaving time to complete required medical notes.